Antonio Delgado – NY19

 Delgado speaking at one of his first events as Lieutenant Governor of New York

-On May 3, 2022, Lieutenant Governor Brian Benjamin resigned after being indicted on federal Bribery and Wire Fraud charges, New York Governor Kathy Hochul appointed Delgado lieutenant governor of New York.[30][31]
-Delgado was sworn in on May 25.[32]
-He appeared on the Democratic primary ballot in the 2022 election for lieutenant governor.[33]
-He won the primary election with 58% of the vote and appeared with Hochul on the general election ballot.[34]
+On May 3, 2022, Lieutenant Governor Brian Benjamin resigned after being indicted on federal Bribery and Wire Fraud charges, New York Governor Kathy Hochul appointed Delgado lieutenant governor of New York.[29][30]
+Delgado was sworn in on May 25.[31]
+He appeared on the Democratic primary ballot in the 2022 election for lieutenant governor.[32]
+He won the primary election with 58% of the vote and appeared with Hochul on the general election ballot.[33]
+Hochul and Delgado won the election and were reinaugurated on January 1, 2023.
+On July 2, 2024, Governor Hochul announced that she is running for reelection in 2026 and will keep Delgado on the ticket.[34]
+On July 10, 2024, Delgado called for Joe Biden to withdraw from the 2024 United States presidential election.[35]

 Electoral history